53 Years of the Mini

 Youth at the Mini

 In 2016, the first Girls Run at the NYRR New York Mini took place with hundreds of finishers on an age-appropriate course.
-This year youth of all genders will take part in the Kids Run at the Mastercard New York Mini 10K.
+This year girls ages 8–18 can register to take part in the Girls Run at the Mastercard New York Mini 10K and either run 1/2 mile or race 1 mile.

 Record-Setting Wheelchair Races

-In 2018, Susannah Scaroni (above, center) won the first wheelchair division at the Mini, setting a world-best of 22:48 for the distance; she broke that record in 2019.
+In 2018, Susannah Scaroni (above, center) won the first wheelchair division at the Mini, setting a world-best for the distance.
+She's broken that record several times since, most recently clocking a time of 21:06 in 2023.

 The history of the Mini points to a bright future for women and girls in running.